jmsclrk/CV/README.md

 Studying at Makers instilled in me many of the best coding practices.
 I am trained in, and am a true advocate of: agile development, test-driven development and object-oriented programming.
 Makers also emphasise the importance of wellbeing and provide invaluable workshops that further built upon my already strong teamwork abilities and empathetic nature.

 For the past year I've worked at the online learning company, Avado, as an Integration Engineer where I have greatly improved and refined my backend skills.
-During this time I have demonstrated my commitment to growing as a full stack engineer by developing and deploying two projects that required a heavy focus on upskilling my frontend abilities: a React Native fitness app (available on iOS devices via the App Store) and a React app for a small food business based in Hackney.
+During this time I have demonstrated my commitment to growing as a full stack engineer by developing and deploying two projects that required a heavy focus on upskilling my frontend abilities: a React Native fitness app (available on iOS devices via the App Store) and a React website for a small food business based in Hackney.

 I am looking to bring my drive, dedication and user-focused approach to a team who are: passionate about good coding practices, have strong team dynamics, and provide a supportive learning environment that encourages further development.
 <br>